Gender- Based Misconduct

 This policy is adapted from the model policies and code authored by the National Center for Higher Education Risk Management (www.ncherm.org).
 Use of this model policy has been licensed to Hendrix College for its Code of Conduct.
 All other use is strictly reserved to NCHERM under its copyright.
 Adaptation, use or copying of this code by any institution other than Hendrix College is not permitted without express written authorization by the copyright holder.

 Hendrix College believes in a zero tolerance policy for gender-based misconduct.
 When an allegation of gender-based misconduct is brought to the administration, and a respondent is found to have violated this policy, sanctions will be used to address the misconduct.
 All members of the community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 The Hendrix College Gender-Based Misconduct Policy has been developed to reaffirm these principles and to provide recourse for those individuals whose rights have been violated.
 This policy is intended to define community expectations and to establish a mechanism for determining when those expectations have been violated.

-RELATIONSHIP VIOLENCE OFFENSES INCLUDE, BUT ARE
+RELATIONSHIP VIOLENCE OFFENSES INCLUDE, BUT ARE NOT LIMITED TO:

 1. Dating Violence